Ishtiaq000/Youtube-Downloader/README.md

 # Youtube-Downloader
-This is Youtube Downloader Desktop Application, which download Every resolution App
+This is Youtube Downloader Desktop Application, which download Every resolution video